ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We will set up a base-case file describing fishing mortality (`F0-cod.txt`) and we will specify that we don't want to run a retrospective analysis in the file `R0-cod.txt`.

-We combine these case IDs with semicolons to create scenario IDs.
-For example, one of our scenarios will have the scenario ID ``D1-E0-F0-R0-cod``.
-This scenario ID tells `run_ss3sim` to read the case files corresponding to the first data (`D`) case
-(`index1-cod.txt`, `lcomp1-cod.txt`, `agecomp1-cod.txt`),
-the case 0 for estimation (case ID `E` and files `E0-cod.txt`), and so on.

-To start, we'll load the ss3sim package and locate three sets of folders:
+To start, we'll load the ss3sim package and locate three sets of folders within the package data:
 (1) the folder with the OM,
 (2) the folder with the EM,
 (3) and the folder with the plain-text case files.